bbux-dev/datacraft/README.md

 There are [Field Specs](https://github.com/bbux-dev/dataspec/blob/main/docs/FIELDSPECS.md#CSV_Data) that support using csv data to feed the data generation process.
 If the input CSV file is very large, not all features will be supported.
 You will not be able to set sampling to true or use a field count > 1.
-You maximum number of iterations will be equal to the size of the smallest number of lines for all the large input CSV file.
+The maximum number of iterations will be equal to the size of the smallest number of lines for all the large input CSV file.
 The current size threshold is set to 250 MB.
 So, if you are using two different csv files as inputs and one is 300 MB with 5 million entries and another is 500 MB with 2 million entries, you will be limited to 2 million iterations before an exception will be raised and processing will cease.

 #### More efficient processing using csv_select